harshb2204/Java-Programming/Multithreading/README.md

 **Execution Order (suggested by priority):** T3 → T1 → T2 → T4

 **Inheritance Example:** Main (5) → T1 (10) - T1 inherits from Main but can be set to different priority.

+## Daemon Thread
+- something which runs async
+- Say you have a main thread (user thread) from there you create a daemon thread t1
+- As soon as your user thread finishes, daemon thread also stops
+- Gc, autosave, logging can be some examples of daemon thread